samhaswon/skin_segmentation/README.md

 | DeepLabV3MobileNetV3 | fbgemm (x86)        | 0.8624664545 |
 | DeepLabV3MobileNetV3 | qnnpack             | 0.8623675622 |

+\*Note: BiRefNet in FP32 takes ~14GB of memory with PyTorch, but ~40GB with onnxruntime at 1728x1728.

 ### Inference Time

-These results are from CPU inferencing on a Ryzen 7 4800H with an Nvidia GTX 1650TI for CUDA running Ubuntu 24.04.
+These results are from (mostly) CPU inferencing on a Ryzen 7 4800H with an Nvidia GTX 1650TI for CUDA running Ubuntu 24.04.
 They are intended to showcase relative performance and not the exact results you should expect.
 No particular tuning was done to optimize performance other than what is stated.
 Furthermore, these tests are for speed and not model accuracy.